Kataeb Party: The Kataeb Party today

-The Party is also strongly concerned about the presence of Palestinian refugees with their regional and domestic ramifications.
+The Party is strongly concerned about the presence of Palestinian refugees with their regional and domestic ramifications.
 Notwithstanding that the Kataeb has recently attempted to improve the inhumane living conditions of refugees through Parliament, it remains concerned about latent or gradual attempts to force their permanent settlement in Lebanon.

-On 11 March 2018, the Kataeb Party unveiled their 131-point platform, in which they expressed some progressive values such as decriminalizing homosexuality, abolishing capital punishment, removing censorship laws, and adopting a 30% female quota system in the parliament.
+On 11 March 2018, the Kataeb Party unveiled its 131-point platform, in which they expressed some progressive values such as decriminalizing homosexuality, abolishing capital punishment, removing censorship laws, and adopting a 30% female quota system in the parliament.

 The secretary-general of the party, Nazar Najarian, was killed in the 2020 Port of Beirut explosions.